mrlacey/enamel/README.md

 An attempt to consider the future evolution of XAML would be incomplete without exploring the possibility of also incorporating C# code within the file.

-Rather than attempting to recreate something like Razor pages, the approach here is to try and incorporate simple C# snippets into the file where the GUI is defined, rather than having to enter them into the "code behind" file.
+Rather than attempting to recreate something like Razor pages (which would require changes to the platforms using the XAML files), the approach here is to try and incorporate simple C# snippets into the file where the GUI is defined, rather than having to enter them into the "code behind" file.

 C# code can be specified in the value of an attribute representing an Event.
 To make it clear that this is "inline C#" code, the attribute value is prefixed and suffixed with at signs (`@`).
 This is to make it clear that the attribute value is different from other attributes and a variation on the use of curly braces to indicate Markup Expressions.